-As far as the GPA requirement for admissions is concerned, Cambridge is very competitive — but it’s important to note that there’s no formal requirement.
+Regarding the GPA requirement for admissions, Cambridge is very competitive — but it’s important to note that there’s no formal requirement.

 Cambridge will consider students with any GPA.
-But because it’s one of the best schools in the world, your chances of admission are going to be higher if you’ve got a great GPA.
+But because it’s one of the best schools in the world, your chances of admission will be higher if you’ve got an outstanding GPA.

 If you’re applying to the University of Cambridge as an American undergraduate, Cambridge requires you to have at least five AP Test scores with a grade of 5.

-For the SAT, Cambridge expects a score of at least 750 in each component to give a combined score of 1,500 for applicants to its science or economics courses.
+Cambridge expects a score of at least 750 in each component to give a combined SAT score of 1,500 for applicants to its science or economics courses.

-But if you’re applying for other courses, the admissions department will want to see at least a 730 in the evidence-based reading and writing section and 730 in math to give a combined score of at least 1,460.
+But if you’re applying for other courses, the admissions department will want a 730 in the evidence-based reading and writing section and a 730 in math to give a combined SAT score of at least 1,460.

-If you choose the ACT, you’ll need to get a composite score of at least 32 for arts and humanities courses.
-If you’re applying for a science-related degree, you’ll need at least a 32 on the ACT.
+If you choose the ACT, you’ll need a composite ACT score of at least 32 for arts and humanities courses.
+If you’re applying for a science-related degree, you’ll need an ACT score of at least 33.

-How do you apply to Cambridge as a grad student?
+How to Apply to Cambridge University as a Postgraduate Student

 If you want to be eligible to apply to Cambridge as a graduate student, you’ll need to have a minimum of an upper second-class degree from a UK university or an equivalent from an overseas school.